MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 The right tail area is 0.131.
 (Note: it is only a coincidence that we also have $\hat{p}_t - \hat{p}_c=0.13$.)
 However, contrary to how we calculated the p-value in previous studies, the p-value of this test is not 0.131!

-The p-value is defined as the chance we observe a result at least as favorable to the alternative hypothesis as the result (i.e., the difference) we observe.
+The p-value is defined as the chance we observe a result _at least as favorable to the alternative hypothesis as the result_ (i.e., the difference) we observe.
 In this case, any differences less than or equal to -0.13 would also provide equally strong evidence favoring the alternative hypothesis as a difference of +0.13 did.
-A difference of -0.13 would correspond to 13% higher survival rate in the control group than the treatment group.
+A difference of -0.13 would correspond to the survival rate in the _control group_ being 0.13 higher than the treatment group.^[Note that the relative risk in the opposite direction is not a _decrease_ of 59%!
+When comparing control to treatment, the relative risk would be $0.22/0.35 = 0.63$, or a decrease of 37%.
+These values differ because the quantity we're comparing to (the "100%" quantity) differs.]
 In Figure \@ref(fig:CPR-study-p-value) we've also shaded these differences in the left tail of the distribution.
 These two shaded tails provide a visual representation of the p-value for a two-sided test.